-See the delete_by_query API to delete all documents matching a specific query.
-It is worth noting that it is much more efficient to delete a whole index instead of deleting all documents with the Delete By Query API.
+See the \delete\by\query API to delete all documents that match a specific query.
+It is more efficient to delete a whole index instead of deleting all documents with the Delete By Query API.

-The response field found, reports if the requested document was found, while the field source returns the full JSON document that was previously indexed.
+The response field reports if the requested document was found, while the field \ source returns the full JSON document that was previously indexed.